-The essence of the examples is not the dynamics, which is simple collision-less motion, but the workflow of rendering 3D scenes, grabbing objects in the scenes and moving them around, one finger per object.
+The essence of the examples is the workflow of rendering 3D scenes, grabbing objects in the scenes and moving them around, one finger per object.

 The flow is like this, which you will see when you go into the network: